Hubble Space Telescope, the Universe Unveiled

-Before 1990, our view of space came from ground-based light telescopes.
-The images were interesting, but not very clear, and the optics couldn't see far enough to give us the views astronomers had in mind.
-Earth's atmosphere, with all its clouds, water and gas vapors, isn't terribly conducive to conducting light, a requirement for capturing clear images.
+Before 1990, our view of space mostly came from ground-based light telescopes.
+The images were interesting, but not very clear, and the optics couldn't see far enough to give us the views astronomers craved.
+Earth's atmosphere, with all its clouds, water and gas vapors, tends to distort extraterrestrial light, so it's not terribly conducive to capturing clear images.

 The Hubble Space Telescope lets us watch the expansion of the universe in a way never before imagined.
-Not only does it have 10 times the resolution of a ground-based telescope and 50 times the sensitivity, but another development around the same time made its unprecedented views of the universe more accessible than any previous scientific advance.
+Not only does it have 10 to 20 times the resolution of a typical ground-based telescope, but a technological milestone made its images accessible to scientists and the general public alike.
 With the advent of the Internet, people could sit at home and watch the universe unfold in all hi-resolution, full-color glory.
 Hubble revealed the world, going out billions of light years from Earth, to anyone who cared to see it.

 Today, the Hubble works in concert with other great NASA observatories to broaden our cosmic knowledge.
 Before the turn of the millennium, the administration sent up another space telescope, one that uses X-rays instead of visible light to capture breathtaking images of the universe.